syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

  {% endtabs %}

-## How to set culture / locale in docker containers (Windows & Linux containers)?
+## How to set culture / locale in Docker containers (Windows & Linux containers)?

 In containers by default, there will be no default culture.
 So if we perform formatting that depends on CurrentCulture or UICulture then the results will be incorrect.